-Lunch is about an 1hr and we usually have fresh baked bread, fresh goats milk and a farm outside for vegetables/eggs and home made condiments.
+Lunch is about an 45min-1hr and we often have fresh baked bread, fresh goats milk and a farm outside for vegetables and home made condiments.
 Sometimes we'll cook up something.
-Lunch is a great time for in-depth questions or just chilling out.
-Feel free to assist prep making tea, cutting veggies, picking baby spinach and generally setting or cleaning up for lunch.
+Lunch is a great time for in-depth questions or just chilling out but I’ll get ya’s to assist prep making tea, cutting veggies, picking baby spinach and generally setting or cleaning up for lunch.

 You're welcome to listen to your own audiobooks/podcasts/music if you want your own space whilst working too.
 Introverts welcomed as well as extroverts.